anestan/anestan.github.com/_posts/2015-04-10-i-am-being-lazy.md

 “Procrastination is my sin.
 It brings me naught but sorrow.
 I know that I should stop it.
 In fact, I will--tomorrow” ― Gloria Pitzer

-I hope, I can change myself to be more productive and get things done.
+I hope, I can change to be productive and get things done.

 “Change, like healing, takes time.”
 ― Veronica Roth, Allegiant